 Impact: Climate change poses a risk to our business.
 Reductions in greenhouse gases are needed to reduce the negative impact of climate change.
-In 2014 we signed the Trillion Tonne Communiqué.
-The communiqué calls on governments to set a timeline for net zero emissions, to design a credible strategy to transform the energy system that matches the signatories' ambitions in this regard and to create a plan for fossil fuels, especially coal.
 Our aviation division accounts for 97% of our emissions, principally resulting from jet fuel consumption by the Cathay Pacific group.
 The aviation industry accounts for approximately 2% of global emissions.
 The Cathay Pacific group accounts for approximately 2% of the aviation industry's emissions.
 Cathay Pacific aims to achieve an average of 2% per annum improvement in fuel efficiency up to 2020 and thereafter to achieve carbon neutral growth.